 A b o u t R y a n

-Ryan Suleiman was born in California to Lebanese and Mid-Western parents.
-His music engages with daydreams, the natural world, and the understated beauty of everyday life through resonant sonorities and lively shifting rhythmic structures.
+Ryan Suleiman was born to Lebanese and Mid-Western parents in California.
+His music engages with dreaming, the natural world, and the understated beauty of everyday life.
 His one-act chamber opera, Moon, Bride, Dogs, was described by the San Francisco Chronicle as “a gem” with “an aesthetic that is at once so strange and so accessible.”
-While his artistic interests vary, much of his music engages with the natural world and the simultaneity of beauty and dread that characterizes our moment of ecological crisis.
-This issue is the subject of his dissertation, a piano concerto, currently in progress.
-He is also inspired by the music of Messiaen, Takemitsu, and St. Vincent.
+While his artistic interests vary, he seeks ways of conveying the simultaneity of beauty and dread that characterizes our times.
+This is the subject of his Piano Concerto (2020) and an interview series called “Reflections on Music and Nature,” available on YouTube.

 photo by Phil Daley